dani-garcia/vaultwarden/README.md

 Image is based on [Rust implementation of Bitwarden API](https://github.com/dani-garcia/bitwarden_rs).

-It is also packaged for Archlinux: There is an AUR package [with](https://aur.archlinux.org/packages/bitwarden_rs-vault-git/) and
-[without](https://aur.archlinux.org/packages/bitwarden_rs-git/) the vault web interface.

 _*Note, that this project is not associated with the [Bitwarden](https://bitwarden.com/) project nor 8bit Solutions LLC._

 ## Features